 ELLs of all levels need you to implement language learning strategies for them.
 Teaching vocabulary strategies (total physical response, Frayer Model, contextual reading, etc.) is a huge part of this because then they are empowered to teach themselves.
 Don’t just do the strategy; let them know that it is a strategy so they use it while working independently.

-My students and I sang a song and used Total Physical Response while performing.
+A photograph of a teacher and two students My students and I sang a song and used Total Physical Response while performing.
 TPR is one of the best language teaching strategies, too!

 Remind your students that learning a language is a marathon, not a sprint, and that you are there to support them throughout the process.
 Be patient when they become frustrated.
 Be their cheerleader at all times.
 Have high expectations based on their zone of proximal development.
 Never give up on them!